 The technique for making these fins is called Resin Transfer Molding or RTM.
 This process involves injecting resin with fiberglass into a mold that results in a plastic like fin that’s both lightweight and strong.

 While these are great to produce on mass, you definitely can’t quite get the right flex properties that you want in a fin.

-Dave Rastovich talking about how quad setups help his style of surfing; how material can affect both the flex and stiffness of a fin; and how his Rasta Quad Fins incorporate bamboo into the base of the fin to promote strength and extra drive.
+Dave Rastovich talking about how quad setups help his style of surfing; how material can affect both the flex and stiffness of a fin; and how his Futures Quad Fins incorporate bamboo into the base of the fin to promote strength and extra drive.